nuc134r/BatteryMonitor/README.md

 Run `Add to Startup folder.bat` to put compiled exe file to your Startup folder.

-Application doesn't use timers or any complexed logic that might slow down your performance.
+Application doesn't use timers (at least explicitly) or any complexed logic that might slow down your performance.